-- making an immediate written record of the allegation using the informant's words including: time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present - this record should be signed, dated and immediately passed on to the headteacher/principal/chair of governors
+- 1. Making an immediate written record of the allegation using the informant's words including: time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present - 2.
+This record should be signed, dated and immediately passed on to the Headteacher/Chair of Governors - 3.
+The recipient of an allegation must not unilaterally determine its validity and failure to report it in accordance with procedures is a potential disciplinary

-- the recipient of an allegation must not unilaterally determine its validity and failure to report it in accordance with procedures is a potential disciplinary matter.
-The headteacher or chair will not investigate the allegation themselves, or take written or detailed statements, but will assess and decide whether to refer the concern to the LADO.
-If there is any doubt as to whether to refer, advice should be taken from the LADO. - if there are concerns that a child is at risk, the matter must be immediately reported to MASH. - any records generated in the course of such matters must be retained securely, away from other child protection and personnel records and only be accessed by those who need to for investigation / review purposes. - guidelines contained within the Pan Sussex Child Protection and Safeguarding Procedures in respect of managing allegations made against people who work or volunteer with children, found here, must be followed on each occasion.
+- matter.
+The Headteacher or Chair will not investigate the allegation themselves, or take written or detailed statements, but will assess and decide whether to refer the concern to the LADO.
+If there is any doubt as to whether to refer, advice should be taken from the LADO. - 4.
+If there are concerns that a child is at risk, the matter must be immediately reported to MASH. - 5.
+Any records generated in the course of such matters must be retained securely, away from other child protection and personnel records and only be accessed by those who need to for investigation / review purposes. - 6.
+Guidelines contained within the Pan Sussex Child Protection and Safeguarding Procedures in respect of managing allegations made against people who work or volunteer with children, found here, must be followed on each occasion.
 If there is any doubt then advice must be taken from the LADO

-8.5 Flow Diagram - LADO referrals
+8.5 Flow Diagram - LADO referrals -